utopia-foss/utopia/doc/getting_started/tutorial.rst

     grid:
       resolution: 128

-This would result in :math:`256` cells in x and :math:`128` cells in y direction.
+This would result in 256 cells in x and 128 cells in y direction.

-By the way: What you learned here, applies also to all other models.
+By the way: what you just learned also applies to all other models.
-You just need to know the model specific parameters, which you can find in the model documentation.
+You only need to know the model specific parameters, which you can find in the model documentation.
-So, just check out another model and change parameters if you like. 😎
+So, just check out another model and change its parameters as you like. 😎

 .. note::

   **Changing the model configurations:** Technically, it is possible to change the model parameters in the file where the defaults are specified.
   However, this is **not** advisable at all!
 As the name says, these files are to carry the *default* parameters and are not expected to change.
-  Instead write your own run configuration files as described in this section.
+  Instead, write your own run configuration files, as described in this section.
-  This ensures inter alia that all models always work with their default configuration and that tests are guaranteed to run quickly and pass.
+  This ensures among other things that all models always work with their default configuration and that tests are guaranteed to run quickly and pass.
   Basically, you prevent the universe from collapsing.

 .. warning::

-  **YAML Indentation Level:** In Utopia, nearly every option can be set through a configuration parameter.
+  **YAML indentation level:** In Utopia, nearly every option can be set through a configuration parameter.
   With these, it is important to take care of the correct indentation level.
   If you place a parameter at the wrong location, it will often be ignored, sometimes even without warning!
 A common mistake at the beginning is to place model specific parameters outside of the ``<model_name>`` scope (see text).

 .. warning::
   Take care to choose model parameters wisely:

-  1. Parameters such as ``cell_manager.grid.resolution`` can lead to a dramatically increased computation time,
+  1. Parameters such as ``cell_manager.grid.resolution`` can lead to a dramatically increased computation time.
   2. Some parameters have requirements which can also depend on other parameters.
 If this is the case, you normally find a comment above the corresponding parameters.

   It is prudent to first run a simulation at a minimal (small) configuration to see if everything works as desired.

 .. note::

   **User configuration:** It is possible to create a so-called *user configuration file*.
-This file contains all settings that are user- or machine-specific such as on how many cores to run a simulation or where to store the output data.
+This file contains all settings that are user- or machine-specific, such as on how many cores to run a simulation, or where to store the output data.
   See how to create a user configuration by typing ``utopia config --help`` in your terminal.
-  For more information, have a look at the :doc:`FAQ <../faq/frontend>`.
+  For more information, have a look at the frontend :ref:`FAQ <faq_frontend>`.

 Plotting
 --------
-*Utopia* aims to make it easy to couple the simulation of a model with its evaluation.
-To that end, the *Utopia* frontend provides a plotting framework, that loads the generated simulation data and can provide it to plotting functions, which then take care of the evaluation of the data.
+Utopia aims to make it easy to couple the simulation of a model with its evaluation.
+To that end, the Utopia frontend provides a plotting framework that loads the generated simulation data and can provide it to plotting functions, which then takes care of the data evaluation.

 There are multiple ways in which plots can be generated: